A Kontsevich integral of order 1: The space of -diagrams

+In this section we introduce the target space of our $1$-cocycle.
+Similarly to $\A^0$ (see Section~\ref{sec:techKI}), it is defined as a quotient of a graded complex vector space freely generated by diagrams which are introduced thereafter:

+The relations that yield this quotient come from a rewriting of Vassiliev's spectral sequence as explained in Section~\ref{sec:Vass} and Appendix~\ref{Appen:3}, using similar ideas as Birman--Lin \cite{BirmanLin}.
+They are also essential in the (well-definedness and) cocyclicity of our invariant, as shown in Section~\ref{subsec:cocy}.

-\begin{definition} A \textit{chord} is an unordered pair of distinct real numbers.
+A \textit{chord} is an unordered pair of distinct real numbers.
 All kinds of chord diagrams that we are about to define are regarded up to positive homeomorphisms of $\R$, and are graded by the number of chords.

-A (linear) chord diagram is a set of finitely many pairwise disjoint chords.
+An \textit{(ordinary) chord diagram} is a set of finitely many pairwise disjoint chords.

-A $V$-diagram is the datum of a chord diagram, together with a \enquote{$V$}: three points in $\R$ distinct from each other and from the endpoints of existing chords, together with a choice of two out of the three possible chords to link them.
+A \textit{$V$-diagram} is the datum of a chord diagram, together with a \enquote{$V$}: three points in $\R$ distinct from each other and from the endpoints of existing chords, together with a choice of two out of the three possible chords to link them.
 A chord disjoint from the $V$ is called \textit{ordinary}.

-A $V^2$-diagram is either of two things: \begin{itemize} \item a chord diagram with two additional disjoint $V$'s; \item a chord diagram with four additional distinct points in $\R$, linked by chords which together form a spanning tree of the complete graph on four vertices. \end{itemize}
+A \textit{$V^2$-diagram} is either of two things: \begin{itemize} \item a chord diagram with two additional $V$'s disjoint from each other; \item a chord diagram with four additional distinct points in $\R$, linked by chords which together form a spanning tree of the complete graph on four vertices. \end{itemize}

-\begin{remark} In \cite{VassilievBook}, $V$-diagrams appear in the boundary of what is defined there as $(3,2,\ldots,2)$-configurations, while $V^2$-diagrams appear respectively in $(3,3,2,\ldots,2)$ and $(4,2,\ldots,2)$-configurations. \end{remark}
+\begin{remark} In Vassiliev's seminal paper \cite[Section 2.1]{Vassiliev1990}, $V$-diagrams appear in the boundary of what is defined there as $(3,2,\ldots,2)$-configurations (see the map $\partial_{\nabla}$ recalled here in Section~\ref{sec:4Tin}), while $V^2$-diagrams appear respectively in the faces of $(3,3,2,\ldots,2)$ and $(4,2,\ldots,2)$-configurations. \end{remark}

-The graded completion of the vector space freely generated by chord diagrams (respectively, $V$- and $V^2$-diagrams) over $\C$ is denoted by $\D^0$ (respectively, $\D^1$ and $\D^2$).
-The quotient of $\D^0$ by (series of) $1$T and $4$T relations, where the Kontsevich integral lives, is denoted by $\A^0$.
-The rest of this section is devoted to define relations on $\D^1$ that will yield the quotient $\A^1$ with which we will work from then on. \end{definition}
+The graded completion of the vector space freely generated by $V$-diagrams over $\C$ is denoted by $\D^1$.
+In the rest of this section, we present the relations that are to be set on $\D^1$, thus defining the quotient $\A^1$.